niranjan-gondaliya/magento-2-product-alert-graphql/README.md

 # Magento 2 Product Alerts GraphQL (Support PWA)
-Magento 2 not providing graphql extension for Magento_ProductAlert, So i have created graphql extension for Magento_ProductAlert.
+Magento 2 not providing GraphQL features for Magento_ProductAlert extension, So i have created GraphQL extension for Magento_ProductAlert.
+In this module Guest & Customer both can subscribe product stock email notification.